 Does Kappa cover travel costs?

 Yes!
 Kappa covers the costs of chapter visits and scheduled time off.
-(Yes, we get Thanksgiving, winter break and spring break off!)
-However, when traveling for fun and taking a trip on a weekend off, Leadership Consultants pay their own way.
+(Psst … You get Thanksgiving, winter break and spring break off.)
+However, when traveling for fun or taking a trip on a weekend off, Leadership Consultants pay their own way.

-There are no specific requirements regarding Chapter Council/Executive Board experience.
-While many Leadership Consultants have been actively involved in their chapters, it is not a requirement.
-Any leadership experience, including campus and community leadership experience, is valuable.
+There are no specific requirements regarding Executive Board experience.
+While many Leadership Consultants have been actively involved in their chapters, it’s not required.
+Any leadership experience is valuable, including campus and community leadership experience.

 Learn more about this year's Kappa's Leadership Consultants.

 Work with Kappa